Albion VCTs – hero 2021

 Albion VCTs

-The six Albion VCTs are overseen by Albion Capital, a well resourced investment manager led by experienced managing partner Will Fraser-Allen.
-Albion has been managing the VCTs and investing in technology and scale-up companies for over 20 years.
+The Albion VCTs are overseen by Albion Capital, a well-resourced investment manager which has been investing in technology and scale-up companies for over 20 years led by experienced managing partner Will Fraser-Allen.

-Together, the six VCTs have net assets of c.£620 million (June 2022) and give investors exposure to a portfolio of around 70 companies, a combination of predominantly growth capital investments and a smaller legacy portfolio of income-generating, asset-based and renewable energy investments, as well as cash.
+Together, the three VCTs have net assets of over £700 million (June 2024) and give investors exposure to a portfolio of around 65 companies.
+The portfolio has a bias toward growth capital investments in the fintech, software and healthcare sectors, as well as a small legacy portfolio of income-generating renewable energy investments.

-Over the five years to December 2022, the Albion VCTs have produced NAV total returns (including dividends reinvested) ranging from 31.9% to 55.7%.
+Over the five years to 30 June 2025, the three Albion VCTs have produced NAV total returns (including dividends reinvested) ranging from 32.0% to 50.8%.
 Past performance is not a guide to the future.

-• Seeking to raise up to £50 million with a £30 million overallotment facility
+• Seeking to raise up to £50 million in aggregate, with £30 million of overallotment facilities

 • Target dividend of 5% of NAV per annum – variable and not guaranteed